 If your application is approved, IRCC will email you a Letter of Introduction.

-Print and present this letter to the border officer when you enter Canada.
-The officer will then issue your study permit (a piece of paper).
+Print and present this letter to the border services officer when you enter Canada.
+The border services officer will then issue your study permit (a piece of paper).

 Wondering if you need a visa to enter Canada?